onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 148:52
 what the bear had said to his friend
 148:57
-tape script 9 point 4 pronunciation 1
+tapescript 9 point 4 pronunciation 1
 149:04
 they'd walk 20 miles to one man hid in a
 149:11